-I received a B. A. in English from Emory University in 1977, a Masters in Library Science from the University of Maryland, College Park, in 1985, and a Ph.D. in Anthropology from the University of Southern Illinois at Carbondale in 2002.
+I received a B. A. in English from Emory University in 1977 and a Ph.D. in Anthropology from the University of Southern Illinois at Carbondale in 2002.
 I have worked at the American Society for Psychical Research in New York City and at the Rhine Research Center in Durham, North Carolina.
 I am presently affiliated with the latter.
 My chief research interests are the history of parapsychology, anthropology of religion, and reincarnation.
-I am developing a course, Signs of Reincarnation, to be taught online through The Alvarado Zingrone Institute for Research and Education (www.theazire.org) beginning in May, 2014.
+I teach a 15-week graduate-level seminar course, Signs of Reincarnation, that covers serious research on reincarnation, and am developing a 6-week introductory course on past-life memory.

 Memories of Previous Lives

 More and more Westerners are becoming comfortable with discussing the past-life memories of themselves and their children.
 You see these memories recounted in Facebook posts, YouTube videos, popular books and other forums.
 This trend toward greater openness is very welcome, because past-life memories have remained underground for too long in Western culture.
 Our religions deny and our sciences seem to rule out the possibility of reincarnation, and so these memories have often been suppressed.
 This has had an unfortunate result.
 Because we do not normally share them with each other, we do not realize how they common they are, and people (children and adults) who experience them often do not know how to deal with them.